kacperbojakowski/final-project/07-employment/3-application/index.md

 #### Questions

-Apart from typical typical talk about your motivations, experience, and the like, you can expect questions on field-specific (technical) topics.
+Apart from typical talk about your motivations, experience, and the like, you can expect questions on field-specific (technical) topics.
 Those will vary, so look for hints in the requirements.
 If it's API documentation, then you should probably know what an [endpoint](../../09-glossary/index.md/#e) is.
 If it's writing docs for a web app, be ready to explain what HTML, HTTP, IP, or the Internet is (sounds easier than it is, right?).
 If it's corporate process docs, find out more about the company you're applying for; and so on.
 You get the idea.

 Other questions may concern issues that technical writers, regardless of the sector, deal with on regular basis.
 Those could be for example: